chocoteam/choco-solver/src/sphinx/source/3_solving.rst

 #. integer variables and boolean variables : ``intVarSearch(ivars)`` (calls ``domOverWDegSearch``)
 #. set variables: :code:`setVarSearch(svars)`
 #. real variables :code:`realVarSearch(rvars)`
-#. objective variable, if any: lower bound or upper bound, depending on the `ResolutionPolicy`
+#. objective variable, if any: lower bound or upper bound, depending on the optimization direction

 Note that `lastConflict` is also plugged-in.